-- Instant Music only supports CDs in audio format. - Instant Music does not work if you installed and enabled an add-on sound card. - Instant Music only supports PS/2 keyboard. - Set the optical drive as secondary master device.
+- Instant Music supports only CDs in audio format. - Instant Music does not work if you install and enable an add-on sound card. - Instant Music supports only PS/2 keyboard. - Set the optical drive as secondary master device.

 To enable ASUS Instant Music: